Analog74/LuneX/README.md

 - Choose export mode (1 or 2) in the terminal
 - Select your .rbxl file and output directory using Finder/Explorer dialogs
 - The export will be placed in a folder named after your .rbxl file (without extension) inside the output directory
+- In original mode, the top-level DataModel folder is omitted; children of DataModel are exported directly at the root of your export folder
 - Optionally generate a Rojo `default.project.json`

 ### CLI/Automation